Page 6: Historical Events In December - 05

 1947 Jersey Joe Walcott beats Joe Louis on this day in history.

-1947 On this day in history joe Louis beats Jersey Joe Walcott in 15 for heavyweight boxing title
+1947 Joe Louis beats Jersey Joe Walcott in 15 for heavyweight boxing title on December - 05.

 1948 On December - 05 nY Giant Charley Conerly sets NFL record of 36 pass completions